-Periodic maintenance fees, renewal fees, annuity fees and various other governmental fees on patents and/or applications will be due to be paid by Vivoryon and /or its licensors to the relevant patent agencies in several stages over the lifetime of the patents and /or applications.
+Periodic maintenance fees, renewal fees, annuity fees and various other governmental fees on patents and/or applications will be due to be paid by Vivoryon and / or its licensors to the relevant patent agencies in several stages over the lifetime of the patents and/or applications.
 The relevant patent agencies require compliance with a number of procedural, documentary, fee payment and other provisions during the patent application process.
 In many cases, an inadvertent lapse can be cured by payment of a late fee or by other means in accordance with the applicable rules.
 However, there are situations in which the failure to comply with the relevant requirements can result in the abandonment or lapse of the patent or patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
 In such an event, Vivoryon's competitors might be able to use Vivoryon's technologies and know-how which could have a material adverse effect on Vivoryon's business, prospects, financial condition and results of operation.

-If Vivoryon fails to comply with its obligations under the agreements pursuant to which it licenses intellectual property rights from third parties, or otherwise experiences disruptions to its business relationships with its licensors, Vivoryon could lose the rights to intellectual property that is important to its business
+If Vivoryon fails to comply with its obligations under the agreements pursuant to which it licenses intellectual property rights from third parties, or otherwise experiences disruptions to its business relationships with its licensors, Vivoryon could lose the rights to intellectual property that is important to its business with its obligations under these agreements, the licensor may have the right to terminate the license.

-Vivoryon expects that it may need to enter into license agreements in the future under which it is granted rights to intellectual property that are important to its business.
-Vivoryon expects that future license agreements may impose on it various development obligations, payment of royalties and fees based on achieving certain milestones as well as other obligations.
-If Vivoryon fails to comply with its obligations under these agreements, the licensor may have the right to terminate the license.
 In addition, if the licensor fails to enforce its intellectual property, the licensed rights may not be adequately maintained.
 The termination of any license agreements or failure to adequately protect such license agreements could prevent Vivoryon from commercializing its product candidates or possible future products covered by the licensed intellectual property.
 Several of such future license agreements of Vivoryon may be sublicenses from third parties which are not the original licensor of the relevant intellectual property.
 Under these agreements, Vivoryon must rely on its licensor to comply with its obligations under the primary license agreements under which such third party obtained rights in the applicable intellectual property, where Vivoryon may have no relationship with the original licensor of such rights.
 If the licensors fail to comply with their obligations under these upstream license agreements, the original third-party licensor may have the right to terminate the original license, which may lead also to the termination of the sublicense.
 In such a case, Vivoryon would no longer have rights to the relevant intellectual property and, in the case of a sublicense, if Vivoryon was not able to secure its own direct license with the owner of the relevant rights, which it may not be able to do at reasonable costs or on reasonable terms, it may adversely affect Vivoryon's ability to continue to develop and commercialize its product candidates or possible future products incorporating the relevant intellectual property.
 Any of these events could materially adversely affect Vivoryon's business, prospects, financial condition and results of operation.